kousu/hashapass/README.md

 hashapass.sh
 ============

-Linux implementation of http://hashapass.com (zenity and shell-based).
+Linux implementation of http://hashapass.com (zenity- and shell-based).

 In a world of shortening attention spans and exploding password use, most people use one password across several accounts,